- Blog Central

 Introduction by Fr.
 Bonaventure Sauer, OCD One might define poetry, very simply, as “structured speech”—meaning that, since it is speech, even when it is written it should normally be read aloud, or at least read to oneself by sounding the words clearly in one’s head.
-Anyway, given that poetry is structured speech, how it is structured
+Anyway, given that poetry is structured speech,

 A Reflectionfor our community study of Fr.
-Marc Foley’sReflections on John of the Cross’s Ascent of Mount Carmel, [from p.115, quoting St. John of the Cross:] To understand the nature of this union [with God], one should first know that God sustains every soul and dwells in it substantially, even though it may be
+Marc Foley’sReflections on John of the Cross’s Ascent of Mount Carmel, [from p.115, quoting St. John of the Cross:] To understand the nature of this union [with God], one should first know that God sustains every soul and dwells in it substantially, even though

 A Reflection on the Long Celebration of St. Teresa’s 500th Birthday

 St. Teresa was determined that her family would be good friends of Jesus, since, as she said, he has so few!
 Well, I think our holy mother must be pleased by the proliferation of Jesus’s friends who have continued to be called to Carmel.
-There are many highlights of these 5 years, not the least of which, for me, has been making more Carmelite friends from all
+There are many highlights of these 5 years, not the least of which, for me, has been making more Carmelite friends from

 Other Blogs by Secular Discalced Carmelites: